-Seeks clarification from person notifying of incident.
+Head teacher / School Business Officer Seeks clarification from person notifying of incident.
 Calls emergency services if appropriate.
 Sets up and maintains an incident log, including dates / times and actions.
-Convenes the Disaster Recovery Team (DRT) to inform of incident and enact the plan. П Liaises with the Chair of Governors. П Liaises with the school Data Protection Officer.
-Convenes and informs staff, advising them to follow the 'script' when discussing the incident Prepares relevant statements / letters for the media, parents / pupils.
-Liaises with School Business Officer / Manager to contact parents, if required, as necessary Seeks clarification as to whether there is a safeguarding aspect to the incident.
+Convenes the Disaster Recovery Team (DRT) to inform of incident and enact the plan.
+Liaises with the Chair of Governors.
+Liaises with the school Data Protection Officer.
+Convenes and informs staff, advising them to follow the 'script' when discussing the incident.
+DSL seeks clarification as to whether there is a safeguarding aspect to the incident.
 Considers whether a referral to Cyber Protect Officers / Early Help / Social Services is required.
-Care taker / Head teacher / SBO Assesses the security of the site (may need to prevent access to certain areas of the school and / or put additional security in place).
-Ensures site access for emergency services and external IT staff.
-Liaises with the Headteacher to ensure access is limited to essential personnel.
-Ensures health and safety measures are in place.
-Supports any required risk assessments.
-Supports the salvage of any equipment which can be saved.
-Liaises with any insurance assessor and starts an inventory of damaged equipment. claises with any insurance assessor and starts an inventory of damaged equipment.
-Scho ol Business Officer / Head Teacher 000 Ensures phone lines are operative and makes mobiles available, if necessary - effectively communicating numbers to relevant staff.
-Ensures office staff understand the standard response and knows who the media contact within school is.
+Cita N Janagar / Caratakar Manager / Caretaker assesses the security of the site (may need to prevent access to certain areas of the school and / or put additional security in place). · · Ensures site access for emergency services and external IT staff.
+Liaises with the Headteacher to ensure access is limited to essential personnel. , Liaises with any insurance assessor and starts an inventory of damaged equipment.
+Cala a a J. During and Officer ol Business Officer Ensures phone lines are operative and makes mobiles available, if necessary - effectively communicating numbers to relevant staff.
+Ensures staff understand the standard response and knows who the media contact within school is.
 Contacts relevant external agencies - IT services / technical support staff / insurers.
 Manages the communications, website / texts to parents / school emails.
+Assesses whether payroll or HR functions are affected and considers if additional support is required.
+Data I Durch attack (PRO) Protection Officer (DPO) been put at risk, is beyond reach, or lost.
+Liaises with the Headteacher / Chair of Governors and determines if a report to the ICO is necessary.
+Liaises with the Headteacher / Chair of Governors and determines whether data subjects should be notified.
+Advises on the appropriateness of any plans for temporary access / systems.